hmchen47/DataScience/Notes/p04a-Bayesian.md

     \mathop{\arg\min}_{x \in S} := \{ x \,|\, \forall\, y \in S: f(y) \geq f(x) \}

+### 12.0.2 Probability and Statistics

++ Basic concepts of Probability and Statistics
+  + the __mode__ of a set of data values is the value that happen most often.
   + __Definition__ (moment)
     + a _moment_ is a specific quantitative measure of the shape of a function
     + the $n$-moment of a real-valued continuous fucntion $f(x)$ of a real variable about a value $c$ (usually $c=0$)